ShiKaiWi/Compiler-for-SimpleC/README.md

 	--run	a shell script for automatically making and running
 ```

-*NOTE: YOU CAN JUST RUN "run" IN DIRECTORY CALLED "bin" INSTEAD OF FOLLOWING THE GUIDE BELOW AND THE PROGRAM WILL AUTOMATICALLY TESTS THE FILE IN THE DIRECTORY NAMED "test".*
+**NOTE: YOU CAN JUST RUN "run" IN DIRECTORY CALLED "bin" INSTEAD OF FOLLOWING THE GUIDE BELOW AND THE PROGRAM WILL AUTOMATICALLY TESTS THE FILE IN THE DIRECTORY NAMED "test".**

 #### Building

-   	Enter into: ./
+   	Enter: ./

    	$ make

 #### Running

-	Enter into: ./
+	Enter: ./

 	$ bin/c1c "infilename" (infilename means file written in C1 language)